Balm of Gilead buds are also known as Balsam Poplar or Cottonwood buds. Available fresh-frozen or expertly dried.

 Carpenter’s Herbal dried buds are different, because our slow-drying yields resinous, fragrant and sticky buds.
 You won’t be disappointed by their potency.

-From what we understand, the traditional preparation of Balm of Gilead buds was as dried buds boiled in bear fat.
-And we have several customers who are herbal professionals and insist on dried, rather than fresh-frozen Balsam Poplar buds.
+We have several customers who are herbal professionals and insist on dried, rather than fresh-frozen Balsam Poplar buds.
 They prefer the dried buds for salves and oil infusions.
 With dried buds, there is no danger of moisture contaminating a long infusion.

 It’s best to always store dried Balsam Poplar buds in a cool, dry location in a breathable container.
 You can also keep them in the freezer.